ninagraves/qel_simulation/README.md

 The more detailed basic explanation accompanies the modular building-block style example. *TODO: To be completed*

+## Quantity Net Configuration
+The quantity net configuration specifies all necessary elements of an executable quantity net.
+In includes the following elements:
+- Quantity Net
+- Object Types
+- Activities

+In the following, we will explain the options for configuring each of these elements.

-### Quantity net configuration (Q-net, Activities, Object Types)
+### Quantity Net
 The basis of the quantity net is the structure of the net which is specified by a set of arcs.
-- Structure: Every arc must connect a transition (name starting with "t") with either an object place (name starting with "p") or a collection point (name starting with "c").
+- **Structure**: Every arc must connect a transition (name starting with "t") with either an object place (name starting with "p") or a collection point (name starting with "c").
 While the object arcs are directed and a tuple ("p1", "t1") specifies an arc from p1 to t1, arcs including collection points are not directed, so the order of the elements in the tuple is irrelevant.
 The q-net structure is specified using the attribute *net_structure* in a q-net configuration.
-- Initial/Final places: The initial and final object places are automatically determined by the q-net structure -- object places without an incoming arc are initial places, object places without an outgoing arc are final places.
+- **Sources and Sinks**: The initial and final object places are automatically determined by the q-net structure -- object places without an incoming arc are initial places, object places without an outgoing arc are final places.
 If you want to deviate from this, you can set individual places as initial or final places using the attributes *initial_places* and *final_places* attributes in the q-net configuration.
 Setting the initial places is relevant if you generate objects for an object type automatically, as the default is to place an object into all initial places of the object type.
 If you specify the location to place objects into the net manually, this setting would be irrelevant.
-The specification of the final places is only relevant for performance reasons, as objects are set to inactive once they reach a final place and are no longer considered for the simulation.
+The specification of the final places is only relevant for performance reasons.
+The default assumption is, that the final marking of the net is reached once an object token reaches a sink place, leading to objects being set to inactive, and, therefore, no longer considered in the simulation once this is the case.
-- Object Types: The default is that all places are assigned to a default object type.
+- **Object Places**: The default is that all places are assigned to a default object type.
-If you want to specify your own object types, you can do so by specifying the object types in the q-net configuration.
+However, you can assign your individual object type names to places using the *place_types* attribute in the q-net configuration.
-There are two possibilities:
-  - The simple building-block style: *object_types_attributes* dict with object type name and then you can specify attributes and default values or just put None.
-  - Advanced option: Creating your own object type class that inherits from the Object class and specifying the class in the *object_types_classes* attribute.
+Here you can pass a dictionary with the place names as keys and the object type names as values.
-- Variable Arcs / Transition binding function quantities: Two ways of specifying, one per arc, the other per transition.
+- **Variable Arcs / Transition binding function quantities**: Two ways of specifying, one per arc, the other per transition.
-**Specifications per arc overwrite specifications per transition.**
+**Warning: Specifications per arc overwrite specifications per transition.**
   - Per transition: You can specify the number of tokens that are consumed and produced per object type using a dict.
     While this ensures that it is well-formed, you have to make sure all object types the transition refers to are included in the dict.
     The arcs are set to variable automatically.